-Immediate relatives of U.S. citizens in Wheaton are eligible for permanent immigrant visas which enable them to become lawful permanent residents of the United States.
-Unlike other visa categories, the number of Wheaton immediate relative visas issued is not subject to annual quotas.
+Immediate relatives of U.S. citizens in Wheaton are eligible for permanent immigrant visas which enable them to become lawful, permanent residents of the United States.
+Unlike other visa categories, the number of immediate relative visas issued in Wheaton is not subject to annual quotas.

 Family Members Who Qualify for Immediate Relative Visas

 To be eligible for an immediate relative (IR) visa, an applicant must have a particular relationship with a U.S. citizen.
 Immediate family members of lawful permanent residents may also qualify for a visa, but under the family preference category which is subject to quotas.